Sea food of Filey Bay

 traditional long lining here and supported a large local

-industry in Filey but the demise of the fish has made it an
+industry in Filey but the demise of the fish and 'political

 uneconomical fishing.
 Codling are still caught as a by catch